dmitriyzov/kubernetes-course/README.md

 * deploying DBs using Stateful Sets is difficult, so DBs are often hosted outside of K8 clusters

 **Volumes** - attach a physical storage to a pod so that data lifecycle is not tied to a pod itself
-* K8 doesn’t manage data persistance
+* K8 doesn’t manage data persistence (unless you use Persistent Volumes)
 * data can be on local machine
-* can be remote, outside of the K8 cluster
+* can be remote, outside the K8 cluster
 * when a Pod is restarted, data persists

 **Service** - permanent IP address that’s attached to a Pod.